zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

    (attachments are included automatically).

-   This way, you can share correspondences with people who don’t have Zammad
+   This way, you can share correspondences with people who don't have Zammad
    (like a third-party supplier).

 .. tip:: **🖱️ UI Protip**